kookmin-sw/capstone-2022-43/index.md

    - From a consumer's point of view, it is possible to reduce logistics costs and reduce logistics work time by providing integrated management of supplier quotations on one platform.
    - From a supplier perspective, it is possible to flexibly acquire small cargo consumers, thereby improving inefficiencies in operating and operating costs.
    - Users can ease access to the shipping logistics industry through a platform that can consume logistics knowledge content in an integrated way.
-   - It is possible to obtain competitiveness in Korea's international logistics industry by expanding import and export and improving inefficiencies.
+   - It is possible to obtain competitiveness in Korea's international logistics industry by expanding imports and export and improving inefficiencies.
    - From a consumer's point of view, you can check the reliability of the supplier and choose
 2. **Applications**
    - Reducing barriers to entry and lowering costs for small and medium-sized enterprises (SMEs) in the small-scale logistics processing sector